== How to install ==

 def check_email(self, instance):

 The badges are awarded using the post_save signal.
-So whenever a member of the 'model' is saved,
+So whenever a member of the model, in this case "UserProfile," is saved,

 all True, then the badge is awarded.